aminedakhlii/prompt2flutter/README.md

 - Frontend: http://localhost:3000
 - Backend: http://localhost:5000

-## Features
+## Usage

-- Minimalist UI design
-- Real-time UI design generation using GPT-4
-- Modern Material UI components
-- Responsive layout
-- Error handling and loading states
+1. Enter your UI design prompt in the text field (e.g., "Create a modern login page with email and password fields")
+2. Click "Generate Design" to create the Flutter code
+3. Use the "Copy Code" button to copy the generated code to your clipboard
+4. Or use the "Download Code" button to save the code as a .dart file

 ## Technologies Used

+- **Frontend**:
+  - React
+  - Material-UI
-- Frontend: React, Material-UI, Axios
+  - Axios
+- **Backend**:
+  - Flask
-- Backend: Flask, OpenAI GPT-4
+  - OpenAI GPT-4
+  - Flutter Boilerplate components
+- **Development**:
+  - Node.js
-- Development: Node.js, Python
+  - Python

+## Credits

+This project uses components and best practices from the [Flutter Boilerplate](https://github.com/IkramKhan-DevOps/flutter_boilerplate) project, which provides a feature-rich starting point for Flutter applications.